Self-driving cars are cool, but what about the self-driving data centre?

 Creating next-level efficiencies and optimisation through network intelligence

-The self-driving data centre is self-managing, self-optimising, and self-restoring.
+The self-driving data center is self-managing, self-optimising, and self-restoring.
 I may be a bit of a geek, but that sounds much cooler than self-driving cars to me.